 A namespace is a logical separation of methods.
 We will learn these namespaces more in detail in the subsequent chapters.

-- Languages - The types of applications that can be built in the .Net framework are classified broadly into the following categories.
+The types of applications that can be built in the .Net framework is classified broadly into the following categories.

 - WinForms – This is used for developing Forms-based applications, which would run on an end user machine.
 Notepad is an example of a client-based application.